 SERVICE LEVEL AGREEMENT

-This Service Level Agreement (“SLA”) describes the level of services that customers who have executed an applicable Software as a Service (“SaaS”) Agreement will receive from WASTELINQ, LLC (“WASTELINQ”).
+This Service Level Agreement (“SLA”) describes the level of services that customers who have executed an applicable Software as a Service (“SaaS”) Agreement will receive from WASTELINQ, INC (“WASTELINQ”).
 This SLA should be read alongside the SaaS Agreement between the customer and WASTELINQ.
 Although the SLA covers key areas of the customer’s IT systems and support, the SaaS Agreement may include areas not covered by this SLA.
 In the event that customer and WASTELINQ have executed a separate service level agreement (“Customer-Specific SLA”), the Customer-Specific SLA shall govern instead of this SLA.

 This SLA sets out what levels of availability and support the customer may receive for certain services ordered pursuant to the SaaS Agreement.
 It also explains what remedies may be applicable should WASTELINQ fail to meet these levels.